Animals That Shouldn’t Exist but Do

 Yet it’s a mammal.

-The platypus is a living reminder that evolution experiments wildly and sometimesland keepsbiology: the prototypes.
+The platypus is a living reminder that evolution experiments wildly and sometimes keeps the prototypes.

 Why it shouldn’t exist:

-It breaks every rule of what a mammal ismammal supposed to be.
+It breaks every rule of what a mammal is supposed tobecomes be.

-These animals feel impossible because they stretch the limits of biology:
+These animals feel impossible because they stretch the limits oflook biology:

 Leave a Reply